addania/coding/src/pages/Array_Methods_Reduce.md

 date: "2019-10-22"
 ---

-Reduce method is very powerful one which allows you to iterate thrgouh all elements in an array, perform certain calculation on it and then returns a single value.
+Reduce method is very powerful one which allows you to iterate through all elements in an array, perform certain calculations on it and then returns something: a single value, array, etc.

-Let start with an array
+Let's start with an array:
 ```
 const myArray = [1,4,2]
 ```
 We want to sum this up and return one value of the total sum which would be 7

-We can call
+We can call:
 ```
 myArray.reduce(reducer, initialValue);
 ```
-where reducer is a function.
-Which means that .reduce calls upon another function which we need to define. initialValue is optional, we can kick it off with some staring value, but for the first simple example we will skip it.
+**reducer** is a function, which means that .reduce calls upon another function which we need to define.

+**initialValue** is optional, we can kick it off with some starting value, but for the first simple example we will skip it.

-Example reducer function
+Example reducer function:
 ```
   const reducer = (accumulator, currentValue) => {
         accumulator = (accumulator + currentValue)